development6601/test-react-todo/src/components/TodoList/README.md

 # 📁 TodoList

-> The `src\components\TodoList` directory contains the source code for the "TodoList" component within a larger software project.
+> The `TodoList` directory contains the source code for the components related to the Todo List feature within a larger software project.

 ## 📋 Directory Overview

-The `src\components\TodoList` directory contains the source code for the "TodoList" component within a larger software project.
+The `TodoList` directory contains the source code for the components related to the Todo List feature within a larger software project.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files